ispeters/async_scope/asyncscope.md

 1. Do nothing; declare that `counting_scope` can't be used to protect memory allocators.
 2. Remove allocator support from `spawn()` and `spawn_future()` and require allocation with `::operator new`.
-3. Make `spawn()` and `spawn_future()` basis operations of `async_scope_token`s (alongside `nest()`) so that the derement in step 2 can be deferred until after step 3 completes.
+3. Make `spawn()` and `spawn_future()` basis operations of `async_scope_token`s (alongside `nest()`) so that the decrement in step 2 can be deferred until after step 3 completes.
 4. Define a new set of refcounting basis operations and define `nest()`, `spawn()`, and `spawn_future()` in terms of them.
 5. Treat `nest-sender`s as RAII handles to "scope references" and change how `spawn()` is defined to defer the